txt/se20/docs/l20abstraction.md

  - Under the hood, again, this is abstraction.

-Abstraction  has been applied, successfully, dozens of times in the history of computing All these following use the same idea... abstraction
+Abstraction  has been applied, successfully, dozens of times in the history of computing

-- Language features that simplify programming complex systems
-  - Iterators
-  - Error handling
-- Operating system shell language tools
-  - Pipes
-- Hardware independent operating systems
-- Languages implemented via virtual machines (LISP, Smalltalk, Java, JavaScript, Erlan,...)
-- Languages implemented via transpiles
-- "Jump technologies"
-  - Virtual machines
-  - Containers
-  - Serverless computing

-## Kinds of Abstractions
+- All these following use the same idea... abstraction

-We say abstractions can be sorted by their memory size.
-The following list is sorted largest to smallest:
+- The following list is sorted by their memory footprint, largest to smallest:

 1. Operating systems
 2. Virtual machines
 3. Containers
 4. Serverless systems
 5. Erlang's trick
-6. Pipes
+6. Unix Pipes
 7. Iterators and error handlers
    - These last two is not the same as the rest
      - Iterators and error handlers are abstraction tricks for programmers are smaller than
      - Implemented and popularized by Barbara Liskov
    - The  rest allow you jump computation around a CPU farm

-Also, for other notes on abstraction and programming languages (LISP, Smalltalk, Java, Javascript, CoffeeScript)
+Also, for other notes on abstraction that lead to different programming languages (LISP, Smalltalk, Java, Javascript, CoffeeScript)
 - see next lecture

 ## Error handling